MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 helps users to set basic rules and prevents them from violating them unintentionally.

 For non-Windows computers, the default execution policy is **Unrestricted** and cannot be changed.
-The `Set-ExecutionPolicy` cmdlet is available but displays a PowerShell console message that it is not supported.
+The `Set-ExecutionPolicy` cmdlet is available, but PowerShell displays a console message that it's not supported.

 ## PowerShell Execution Policies

 The PowerShell execution policies are as follows:

-### Restricted

-- The default execution policy for Windows client computers.
-- Permits individual commands, but will not run scripts.
-- Prevents running of all script files, including formatting and configuration files (.ps1xml), module script files (.psm1), and PowerShell profiles (.ps1).

 ### AllSigned